 Over time, their career may be filled with ups and downs, but each down is a chance to look at how far they’ve come and where they want to go next with the development of their VO career.
 They learn new technology and techniques as the needs arise, keeping their skills aligned with current trends.

 When they see others succeed in the same field, they get inspired and are eager to learn more about how the person is making it work.
 It reinforces that they, too, can enjoy success if they put in enough effort and work.

-Mindset, of course, is just one of the factors playing a role in the outcome of a VO career.
+Mindset, of course, is just one of the factors playing a role in the outcome of a voice over career.
 Other factors are totally outside our control, and they can be working for or against an individual at any given time.

 Someone with a fixed mindset may be more prone to giving up if they keep hitting a brick wall, then moving on to try something new.
 Someone with a growth mindset may keep pushing their limits to overcome the challenges that appear to block their path.

 Tips for Cultivating a Growth Mindset